ansible/ansible/docsite/latest/rst/amazon_web_services.rst

 Host Inventory
 ++++++++++++++

-How can provisioning be decoupled from typical management of the hosts?
+Once your nodes are spun up, you'll probably want to talk to them again.
+The best way to handle his is to use the ec2 inventory plugin.

-For larger environments and those looking toward production use, you may wish to use provisioning playbooks utilizing the various AWS-related modules, or use your own favourite tool (perhaps basic CloudFormation templates) to create resources in EC2.
+Even for larger environments, you might have nodes spun up from Cloud Formations or other tooling.
+You don't have to use Ansible to spin up guests.
 Once these are created and you wish to configure them, the EC2 API can be used to return system grouping with the help of the EC2 inventory script.
 This script can be used to group resources by their security group or tags.
 Tagging is highly recommended in EC2 and can provide an easy way to sort between host groups and roles.
 The inventory script is documented `here <http://ansible.cc/docs/api.html#external-inventory-scripts>`_.

 You may wish to schedule a regular refresh of the inventory cache to accomodate for frequent changes in resources: